Saturday, October 29, 2016

 Post Consumption Impression – 1.75 out of 3 mugs

-I scored this brew higher than it deserves, as the beverage was better than the 3.5 in the first three categories.
-However, I could not score it higher as the post-consumption impression was average, at best.
+Despite scoring this beverage higher than it objectively deserves, as it exceeded the 3.5 rating in the initial three categories, I was unable to raise its score further.
+This is because the post-consumption impression was merely average, at best.

 Would I recommend this at 5.25 out of 12 mugs?

-While this is not a terrible brew, and I would not turn it down if offered, I would not seek out the beverage.
-That is unfortunate, as the play with the name is the bed part of the beverage.
+Although this beverage is not particularly exceptional, and I would not decline an offer to try it, I would not actively seek it out.
+This is unfortunate, as the play on words in the name is the beverage's most intriguing aspect.

 OTHER RATINGS